AstroNvim/astrocommunity/lua/astrocommunity/pack/typescript/README.md

 ## How do I customize `neotest-jest`?

-To customize the `neotest-jest` plugin, you need to configure it like you would with any other plugin, but with a small twist: add a `config` key with an empty function.
-This step is necessary to prevent `lazy` from attempting to call a non-existent `require("neotest-jest").setup()` function, as this plugin doesn’t use that setup method.
+To customize the `neotest-jest` plugin, you need to configure it like you would with any other plugin

 > Learn more about the spec setup used by `lazy` [here](https://lazy.folke.io/spec#spec-setup).